-Three different types of cone cells in the eye process different wave lengths of the visible spectrum.Always be yourself, because the people that matter don't mind, and the ones who do mind, don't matter. - Unknown
+Three different types of cone cells in the eye process different wave lengths of the visible spectrum.Don't look back.
+You're not going that way. - Barbara Johnson

 spc Bd 1 Bd 3